 What is Corporate Hijacking?

 Corporate hijackings, also known as corporate identity theft, of public shell companies has been around for more than a decade.
+Corporate hijackings often involve fraudulent state custodianship and/or receivership proceedings disguised to appear legitimate.
 It is a growing method used by fraudsters to acquire control of publicly traded shell companies to use in reverse merger transactions involving private companies seeking to go public.
 Recent SEC cases against hijackers have unraveled a myriad of hijacking schemes varying in sophistication.
 It is relatively easy to locate information about a public company using EDGAR, OTC Markets filings, Secretary of State websites and corporate filings, company websites, and business and other directories.
 Using these sources to locate public shell companies for reverse merger transactions, fraudsters are able to determine a public company’s corporate status.

 Public Information That Helps the Hijackers